RevenantEverest/FiresideBOT/README.md

 #### Server Logging:
 - Log all the happenings in the server, to member updates, role creation/changes and more!

+#### Streamer Roles:
+- Grant a role to anyone in your server whose presence changes to *streaming*

+#### New Member Messages:
+- Setup a list of new member messages that can be pulled from and posted when a new member joins your server!

 ---

 ### Commands